Abishang21/Aircraft-Risks-Analysis/README.md

 5. Identified and removed outliers using the IQR method and boxplots.

-6. Dropped non-informative columns (e.g., those with only one unique value) to streamline analysis.
+6. Dropped columns that were not needed for my analysis.

 6. Standardized text values by converting the Make column to lowercase for consistency.